Bernie Sanders: Health

 On October 1, 2019, Sanders was hospitalized after experiencing chest pains at a campaign event in Las Vegas.
 His campaign announced the next day that a blockage had been found in one coronary artery and two stents inserted.
 Scheduled campaign events and appearances were canceled until further notice.
 Two days later his campaign released a statement that he had been diagnosed with a heart attack.
 He was released from the hospital the same day.
 The statement included the following from Sanders's doctors:

 A few days after returning home, Sanders addressed media outside his home and said he had experienced fatigue and chest discomfort for a month or two before the incident; he expressed regret for not seeking medical assessment sooner: "I was dumb."

 Sanders made his first national appearance after his heart attack on October 15 at the Democratic debate, at which he said, "I'm healthy, I'm feeling great."
 When asked how he would reassure voters about his health and ability to take on the duties of the presidency, he said, "We are going to be mounting a vigorous campaign all over this country.
 That is how I think I can reassure the American people."
 It was noted that he was "lively and sharp at the debate."

 In December 2019, three months after the heart attack, Sanders released letters from three physicians, Attending Physician of Congress Brian P. Monahan and two cardiologists, who declared Sanders healthy and recovered from his heart condition.

 Honors and awards

 On December 4, 2015, Sanders won Time's 2015 Person of the Year readers' poll with 10.2% of the vote but did not receive the editorial board's award.
-On March 20, 2016, he was given an honorary Coast Salish name, dxʷshudičup, by Deborah Parker in Seattle to honor his focus on Native American issues during his presidential campaign.
+On March 20, 2016, he was given an honorary Lushootseed name, dxʷshudičup, by Deborah Parker in Seattle to honor his focus on Native American issues during his presidential campaign.

 On May 30, 2017, Sanders received an honorary degree of Doctor of Humane Letters from Brooklyn College.